larrydodson/UFOs/README.md

    ### Purpose

    To create a user interactive webpage that allows users to parse data of recorded UFO sightings as an analysis by allowing users to filter for multiple criteria at the same time.
-Table filters are are used for the date, city, state, country, and shape.
-And, to build a filtering engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript).
+Table filters are used for the date, city, state, country, and shape.
+And, to build a filtering engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript and HTML).

    The deliverables are: